-The practical implementation of this part of the book is how entrepreneurs can adopt DT to address the UN Agenda 2030 and its 17 SDGs, emphasising the use of digital tools to create sustainable solutions and the alignment of entrepreneurial efforts with the SD objectives.
+Moving the discussion on this special double issue to different dimensions of the theme, the practical implementation of the following two papers is how entrepreneurs can adopt DT to address the UN Agenda 2030 and its 17 SDGs, emphasising the use of digital tools to create sustainable solutions and the alignment of entrepreneurial efforts with the SD objectives.

-The first study examines the link between entrepreneurship, DT, and the UN Agenda 2030 and its 17 SDGs by highlighting the potential of digital technologies in achieving these goals.
+Mahmood's study examines the link between entrepreneurship, DT, and the UN Agenda 2030 and its 17 SDGs by highlighting the potential of digital technologies in achieving these goals.
 The study's findings show how DT can empower entrepreneurs to address the UN Agenda 2030 and its 17 SDGs, such as by creating sustainable solutions for economic growth, inclusivity, and environmental stewardship.
-The study also offers recommendations and strategies for entrepreneurs to harness digital technologies effectively for achieving these goals, and emphasise the importance of alignment with SD objectives.
+The study also offers recommendations and strategies for entrepreneurs to harness digital technologies effectively for achieving these goals, and emphasises the importance of alignment with SD objectives.
 Additionally, the findings touch on policy implications to support digital entrepreneurship in the context of the global SD agenda.

-In the second study in this part, using Kuwait as a case study, the researchers examine the relevance of factors that research has identified as barriers to the widespread adoption of cloud computing, particularly for DT and IT adoption by small and medium-sized enterprises (SMEs).
+In the following paper, using Kuwait as a case study, Gibreel et al., examine the relevance of factors that research has identified as barriers to the widespread adoption of cloud computing, particularly for DT and IT adoption by small and medium-sized enterprises (SMEs).
 The study's overall aim is to provide a general macro and micro strategy to enable the development, usage, and adoption of cloud computing by SMEs in Kuwait.
 The results call for the implementation of an interdisciplinary perspective for the adoption of cloud computing, encompassing not only the technical side but the socio-economic and behavioural side of cloud computing adoption.